coverclock/com-diag-diminuto/README.md

 ## Sockets

-* endpoint - parse a string into an IP address and port or a UNIX domain path.
 * fd - general handling of file descriptors (including sockets).
 * ipc4 - IPv4 socket interface.
 * ipc6 - IPv6 socket interface (works for IPv4 endpoints too).